 Right, you are an avid reader of National Geographic, your TV is set to the Discovery Channel and you’ve seen Out of Africa more times than any other movie.
-So you finally decide to tick your greatest dream off of your list and go on a safari in East Africa.
+So you finally decide to tick your greatest dream off of your list and go on a East African Safari.
 But where do you start?
 How do you get around?
 And what time of year is best?

 In this guide, we will discuss the big questions that first-time visitors to East Africa face, the different options available and how to make the most of your once-in-a-lifetime trip.

 How To Go on a East African Safari

 One of the first things you will need to decide on is how you are going to get around.
 There are four options available; scheduled, road, fly-in or a mix.

 A scheduled trip is one where you can join a group with a maximum of seven people where you will share the vehicle and driver-guide costs between you and the group.
 This is the most affordable way of travelling.
 This scheduled safari is done by road with a predetermined route and no flexibility.
 With a scheduled safari, you will save on costs but will be limited as you have to follow a set itinerary and stay at predetermined lodges.

 The second option is to do a private safari by road where it is only you and your travel party in the vehicle with your personal driver-guide.
 This is a more expensive way of doing it but then you have the flexibility to stay at different lodges and you get to determine which national parks you would like to visit.